pborky/webkit-scraper/README.md

 # Building and Installing

-To install the Python binding (this also builds the server and places it into Python's `site-package` directory):

-    sudo python setup.py install

-If you don't need the Python bindings, you can also use the supplied `build.sh` shellscript to build the server only.
+It is recomended to used distribution version of PySide, e.g. for Ubuntu you should install at least `python-pyside.qtwebkit` package.
+Then invoke `pip install git+https://github.com/pborky/webkit-scraper.git` to install the server.

 # Contact, Bugs, Contributions

-If you have any problems with this software, don't hesitate to open an issue on [Github](https://github.com/niklasb/webkit-server) or open a pull request or write a mail to **niklas baumstark at Gmail**.
+If you have any problems with this software, don't hesitate to open an issue on [Github](https://github.com/pborky/webkit-scraper) or open a pull request.

 # License